-There are over a dozen P&F signals, but only two basic signals.
+There are over a dozen P&F signals, though only two are relevant to BPI calculations.
 X's represent advancing columns and O's represent declining columns.
 P&F columns alternate as prices reverse and change direction.
 A basic P&F Buy Signal occurs when a column of X's exceeds the prior column of X's.
 A basic P&F Sell Signal occurs when a column of O's exceeds the prior column of O's.
 It's that simple.
 P&F charting techniques are discussed in further detail in our ChartSchool article.

 StockCharts.com uses traditional 3-box reversal P&F charts for the Bullish Percent Indices.
 Each box represents 2%.
 This means it takes at least a 6% move in BPI for a reversal.
 Three boxes at 2% equals 6% (3 x 2% = 6%).
 A 6% move would be from 42% to 48% or from 64% to 58%.
 6% does not refer to the actual percentage change.
 A column of O's (decline) can only be reversed with a 6% advance, which would form a new column with three X's.
 A column of X's (advance) can only be reversed with a 6% decline, which would form a new column with three O's.